Mental Health Resources During COVID-19 Outbreak

 A Message from Peace River Center’s CEO

-The last few months have been a whirlwind of activity to prepare for the health and safety of our communities.
+This year has been a whirlwind of activity working to keep our communities healthy and safe.
 Across Peace River Center’s locations in Polk, Highlands and Hardee counties, we have been hard at work to ensure continuity of care while adhering to our number one priority: protecting our clients, employees, and community.
 Through all of this, Peace River Center remains operational to ensure our clients and patients are getting the care they need.
 We are being responsive to emerging rules and requirements as well as following CDC guidelines.

 First and foremost - We are here for you.

 Coping with stress, fear, and anxiety about the COVID-19 and its effects on your health, your job, and your loved ones can be overwhelming.